-Although resident credit growth picked-up slightly to 2.5% in the second quarter of 2016, this remained contained, reflecting the subdued developments in credit to NFCs which remain in the negative growth territory, albeit improving over the previous quarter, thus contributing to the weak pick-up in overall credit growth.
-Indeed, mortgages registered a slight slowdown since the last quarter of 2015.
-Consumer credit continued to contract, though the rate of decline decelerated somewhat since the second half of 2015 (see Chart 2).
+Resident credit growth remained contained, with the annual growth rate standing at 1.6% in September 2016.
+This continued to reflect subdued developments in credit to NFCs which remain in the negative growth territory, albeit improving over the previous quarter thus contributing to the weak pick-up in overall credit growth.
+Indeed private NFC credit recovered, with the growth rate hovering around the 0%.
+The annual mortgage growth rate almost halved since the last quarter of 2015, growing by 6.2% in September 2016.
+Consumer credit contracted further throughout the third quarter of 2016 (see Chart 2).